Phoumpanya/shopee-thailand-campaign-analysis/README.md

 → Recommend reducing discounts on Group A products to protect margins

 ### 5. Songkran Sale has the lowest retention rate at 10.3%
-→ Recommend adding loyalty program or follow-up promotions after Songkran
+→ Recommend adding coupon or follow-up promotions after Songkran

 ### 6. 12.12 Sale has the highest cancellation rate at 36%
 → Recommend improving checkout experience and stock availability during 12.12